RichardWallis/bibframe2schema/README.md

   SPARQL Script, using the INSERT verb, to add Schema.org triples to existing Bibframe (2.0) description.

 Intended for use as an input query script for the *schemaise.py* script.
-It makes use of the token substitution syntax to insert the processing date, structured data licensing and publisher into resultant triples.

-**tokens.json**

-File containing token name-value pairs for substitution in a SPARQL query script being processed by the *schemaise.py* script.
-See [tokens.md](tokens.md) for details.
+However, it is equally applicable to other SPARQL scripting environments.

 **tests**